mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * hides all UI except the current editor panel and goes into full-screen mode
 * ctrl-k ctrl-z (cmd-k cmd-z) toggles
-  * Vim plugin conflicts with this, so I mapped ctrl-z (cmd-z) to this
+  * Vim plugin conflicts with this, so I mapped ctrl-Z (cmd-Z) to this